apache/jackrabbit-site/src/site/markdown/creating-releases.md

 Creating Releases
 =================
-This is a how to document for creating Apache Jackrabbit releases.
+This is a "how to" document for creating Apache Jackrabbit (Oak) releases.
 It documents the current release process and needs to be updated as we move forward.